ndif-team/nnsight/docs/source/tutorials.rst

 Tutorials
 =========

-Check out the :bdg-link-primary:`main demo <tutorials/notebooks/main_demo.ipynb>` for a quick walkthrough of important nnsight functionality.
+Check out the :bdg-link-primary:`walkthrough <walkthrough>` for a quick walkthrough of important nnsight functionality.
 You can also check out more tutorials for the package below!

 .. grid:: 2
    :gutter: 3

-   .. grid-item-card::  Basics
+   .. grid-item-card::  Walkthough
-      :link: tutorials/main_demo.ipynb
+      :link: tutorials/walkthrough.ipynb

       Walk through the basic functionality of the package.